Information About ISG Troubleshooting Enhancements

 Event tracing allows you to capture traces for existing sessions on the router and to retain the history of any past sessions that were marked as interesting, such as a session that became stuck in a dangling state.
 This enables you to look at existing sessions, as well as past sessions, and review the data after the session gets into an unexpected state or never comes up.

 If a session is marked as interesting, its event trace information is sent to a history log, if history logging is enabled.
 A session is considered interesting if it becomes stuck in a state, enters an error state, or terminates without transitioning into a target state, because of a programming error, end-user action, packet drop, or other reason.
 The decision whether to log an event trace is determined by the after-the-fact status of the object.
 Event traces for uninteresting sessions are removed to free up space in the history log buffer.

-Event tracing is supported by the DPM and PM modules.
-Each module logs event traces for each of its session contexts independently.
-The event trace data for each subscriber session is attached to its session context.
-Previously, this data was purged when the session was terminated.
+Previously, the event trace data for each subscriber session was attached to its session context.
+This data was purged when the session was terminated.
 These enhancements preserve the event trace data even after the sessions are gone.

 Each session context that supports event trace creates a new event trace log to hold the event traces for that session context.
-The new event log is created at session startup or teardown, and is destroyed after the session reaches the established or destroyed state.
 The event trace logs can be displayed independently through show commands.

 Dumping Event Traces

 ISG event traces are enabled to capture the trace logs by default.
 All the event trace logs are stored in the device memory.
 When the device reloads due to crash, the trace logs are lost and it becomes difficult to debug issues that causes the crash.